sql-machine-learning/elasticdl/docs/designs/ps_design.md

 The optimizer supports two kinds of parameter updating strategies: sync-SGD and async-SGD.

-- In sync-SGD, the optimizer needs to wait for a certain number of gradients, and then apply the gradients to parameters.
+- In sync-SGD, the optimizer needs to wait for a certain number of gradients from workers, and then apply the gradients to parameters.
 - In async-SGD, the `apply_gradient` function of optimizer inside will be called inside `push_gradient` RPC service directly.

 ### RPC Service